 - 2Engines, performance and driveThe limited choice of engines takes nothing away from the entertainment on offer

 - 3MPG, CO2 and Running CostsThe Volkswagen Up is a small car with a small engine, which means low running costs

 - 4Interior, design and technologyThe Volkswagen Up is surprisingly sophisticated for a such a small car

-- 5Practicality, comfort and boot space - currently readingIt's small, but the Up is spacious for a city car
+- 5Practicality, comfort and boot space - currently readingIt may be compact, but the Volkswagen Up is spacious for a city car